-DR Series System Hardware and Data Operations
+DR Series System and Data Operations

-Data is stored and resides on the Dell DR Series DR4X00 and DR6X00 hardware appliance systems (two-rack unit (RU) appliances), which have DR Series system software pre-installed.
+Data is stored and resides on the Dell DR Series system, a two-rack unit (RU) appliance, which comes preinstalled with the system software.

-The DR Series system hardware consists of a total of 14 drives.
-Two of these drives are 2.5-inch drives that are configured as a Redundant Array of Independent Disks (RAID) 1 on the RAID Controller, and this is considered to be volume 1.
-On the DR4000 system, these drives are internal; while in the DR4100, DR6000, DR4300e, DR4300, and DR6300 systems, these drives are accessible from the rear of the appliance.
-The data that is being backed up is stored on the 12 virtual disks that reside on the DR Series system.
+The DR Series system consists of a total of 14 drives.
+Two of these drives are 2.5-inch drives that are configured as a Redundant Array of Independent Disks (RAID) 1 on the RAID Controller and this is considered to be volume 1.
+In the DR4000 system, these drives are internal, while in the DR4100 and DR6000 systems, these drives are accessible from the rear.
+The data that is being backed up is stored on the 12 virtual disks that reside on the DR Series system appliance.
 The DR Series system also supports additional storage in the form of external expansion shelf enclosures (see the DR Series Expansion Shelf section in this topic).
 The hot-swappable data drives that are attached to the RAID controller are configured as:

-- 11 drives that operate as RAID 6, which act as virtual-disks for data storage (drives 1-11). - The remaining drive (drive 0) acts as the global hot-spare drive for RAID 6 for the system for the DR4000, DR4100 and DR6000 and a dedicated hot spare for the DR4300e, DR4300, and DR6300.
+- 11 drives that operate as RAID 6, which act as virtual-disks for data storage (drives 1-11). - The remaining drive (drive 0) acts as the dedicated hot-spare drive for RAID 6 for the system.